Laravel-Lang/lang/docs/statuses/oc.md

 </td></tr>
 <tr><td width="50%">

 You have some unpaid invoices.
-After updating your payment method, you may retry the payments via the invoice list below.
+After updating your default payment method, you may retry the payments via the invoice list below.

 </td><td width="50%">

 You have some unpaid invoices.
-After updating your payment method, you may retry the payments via the invoice list below.
+After updating your default payment method, you may retry the payments via the invoice list below.

 </td></tr>
 <tr><td width="50%">